What are today’s biggest insurance industry challenges?

 - EASY TO USE: Consumers expect one app that is easy to navigate.
 They don’t want to go to multiple locations or spend a lot of time to manage their service.

-It’s easy to explain what consumers want and that telematics can help provide it, but it’s more of a challenge to start a program from scratch.
+It’s easy to explain what consumers want and that telematics can help provide it, but starting a program from scratch presents new insurance industry challenges.

 At Arity, we see three main challenges to getting started: adoption, operation, and iteration.
 The good news is, that they are all surmountable.